reshamas/git-intro-workshop/workflows/w_0_2_ssh_keys.md

 # Workflow 0.2: SSH Setup (optional)

 ### Purpose
 With SSH authentication you don't need to enter your credentials (GitHub username and password each time you push a commit to the remote).
-You can skip this step for now and complete it later after the course.

 #### This is your checklist:
 - [ ] Set up `ssh` keys